Lifestyle

 Residents of D.C. are often very professionally driven individuals with big goals.
 Known as a cosmopolitan center for arts, culture, and architecture, The District offers amazing museums and galleries, convenient public transit options, delicious restaurants, esteemed higher education institutions, varied neighborhoods, and iconic monuments and attractions to its residents.
 Whether you are relocating to D.C. from a nearby area or from across the country, here is everything you need to know about living in the nation’s capital!

-The cost of D.C. living
+The Cost of D.C.
+Living

 Being a highly desirable place to live and an urban metropolis, The District is not cheap.
 However, your perception of D.C.’s cost of living will largely depend on factors like your job, lifestyle, salary, and where you are moving from.
-For example, if you are coming from another notoriously expensive city like New York, or San Francisco, D.C. may actually seem reasonable to you.
+For example, if you are coming from another notoriously expensive city like New York, or San Francisco, D.C. may seem reasonable to you.

 To give you a better idea of what to expect overall, here are some helpful statistics.
 According to PayScale, D.C.’s cost of living is 39% higher than the national average with a median rent price of $2,694.
 D.C. housing expenses, in particular, seem to be the biggest contributor to its costliness, since they are 148% higher than the national average.